Callbacks and hot-reloading were not meant for each other.

 Another thing to consider is that if we add quite a few sled entries, we will have to modify the formula to calculate the target index.
 This is because the compiler will issue slightly different machine code based on how far a jump goes.

-Sled entries placed in machine code within 128 bytes code of the label sled_end will use a 2-byte machine code instruction for the jmp sled_end assembly instruction, which will makes these sled entries 10 bytes apart in total.
-Sled entries which are further away from sled_end will need a wider address, for which the assembler will issue a different machine code instruction consuming 13 bytes of machine code.
+Sled entries placed in machine code within 128 bytes code of the label sled_end will use a 2-byte machine code instruction (machine code eb+ an 8bit address) for the jmp sled_end assembly instruction, which will makes these sled entries 10 bytes apart in total.
+Sled entries which are further away from sled_end will need a wider address, for which the assembler will issue a different machine code instruction (an e9 jump command, followed by a 32bit relative address) consuming 13 bytes of machine code.

 Putting it all together